 Don't panic though, we're not driving vehicles out of our city centre, and there'll still be carparking available.

 The work focuses on slowing cars down and therefore discouraging people from using The Square as a shortcut across the city.
 Instead, we'll be encouraging them to use our ring road (Princess, Ferguson, Pitt and Grey) to move quickly around the city.

 The result is a city centre that is a destination in its own right.

 We've already started this project, completing the Plaza corner of The Square in 2020.
 Now we're planning for the next stage of development, between the former post office building and the Broadway corner.
 We've not yet determined the order of the other streets.

-Streets for People helps brings our vision to life by creating wider footpaths, narrower roads, more trees and other plants, better streetlights, more spots for outdoor dining and seating, and more attractive streets.
+City Centre Streets helps brings our vision to life by creating wider footpaths, narrower roads, more trees and other plants, better streetlights, more spots for outdoor dining and seating, and more attractive streets.